 Cardio exercises are highly recommended for both a good state of health and burning those stubborn fat deposits that don’t want to leave your side.
 But cardio is not a magic training routine, it requires effort and dedication and it only works when done right.
 This is why it’s important to know the pros and cons of each type of cardio exercise you try – this is the only way to success.

-According to specialists there are three main forms of cardio training: steady (low intensity, long duration), HIIT (high-intensity training), and metabolic conditioning (CrossFit).
-But which is the best for you?
-To help you out, we’ll go through several machines and exercises and talk about pros and cons for each.
+According to specialists, there are three main forms of cardio training: steady (low intensity, long duration), HIIT (high-intensity training), and metabolic conditioning (CrossFit).
+But which is best for you?
+To help you out, we’ll go through several machines and exercises and talk about the pros and cons of each.

 The hype on HIIT is that it builds strength while burning fat and pumping your heart.
-You work different muscle groups during one HIIT workout and you have to perform all exercises at near-maximum effort.
-The combination of spike and stop patterns help improve cardiorespiratory endurance and caloric consumption during the exercise and afterwards.
+You work on different muscle groups during one HIIT workout and you have to perform all exercises at the near-maximum effort.
+The combination of spike and stop patterns help improve cardiorespiratory endurance and caloric consumption during the exercise and afterward.

 - Burns calories faster

 - High risk of injury

 - Excessive muscle soreness if you do too much, too soon